sdeda1us/shakespeare-party/TO_DO_LIST.md

 [ ] - make readme look good
 [ ] - .js to .jsx
 [ ] - export and delete this file when completed

+## - Page Load Sequence Problems
+[ ] - claim parts in dashboard
+[ ] - Initial troupe and play name for dashboard
+[ ] - Remove actor from role in admin